CSIRO partnership is delivering research and development to support next generation low emission energy technologies.

 The sources of trace elements include biological material (plants, algae and bacteria) that is the precursor of the coaly material, water in the peat swamp and mineralogical material washed or blown into the swamp.

-Table representation of zinc in Australian export coals, other internationally traded coals, the Earth's crust and shales.
+Table representation of manganese in Australian export coals, other internationally traded coals, the Earth's crust and shales.

 | # values in parentheses are averages |